beorn7/histogram_experiments/README.md

 bucket counts.

 The wire size of the whole `Histogram` proto message is 257 bytes.

+(With a resolution of 100, the histogram uses 175 buckets in 61 spans and needs 788 bytes on the wire.)

 For comparison: The `Histogram` proto message for the conventional fixed-bucket Histogram in the [client_golang example